God was looking on a tree branch, frowning.

 “I’ll be going now.” said Adam happily.
-He was getting quite bored in Eden and this sudden ejection seemed really nice to him.
+In fact he was getting quite bored in Eden and this sudden expelation seemed really nice to him.

 “Please.
 I will still be with you – my anger does not reach that far,” said God.

 “Thanks,” nodded Adam.
 He waved and heads to the exit.

 He was awaiting worse things.
 God was quite benevolent this time.

 There was something in God’s voice that made Adam turn around very slowly.
 He expected cherubs with flaming swords, a dragon and maybe even the Devil himself will stand in front of him.
 He saw a being that awoke something in him, that he couldn’t even name.
 Pleasant feelings – and doubts deep in his mind.

 God was enjoying the perfection of his judgement.
 He grinned.